ArkS0001/HeritageAI-Generating-Cultural-Heritage-Imagery-with-LLMs/FINAL IDEA.md

         Users can download the restored images and 3D models in various formats for further use.

     Database Storage:
-        All user uploads, restored images, and 3D models are stored in a database for easy access and analysis.
+        All user uploads, restored images, 3D models, and 360-degree videos are stored in a database for easy access and analysis.

-Good-to-Have Features:
+# Good-to-Have Features:

     Expanded Dataset:
         Continuously improve the accuracy and variety of the restoration models by expanding the dataset used for training AI models.